YasirHasn9/recipes-mongoose/README.md

 There is 2 types of error

 1. Operation Error
-   which happen when the client asks for a wrong endpoint or something we dont have on our program
+   which happen when the client asks for a wrong endpoint or something we don't have on our program

 2. Programmer Error
    which happens when we coded poorly

-The cool part about that express has a default error handler for `synchronous` and `asynchronous` code.
+The cool part about it is that express has a default error handler for `synchronous` and `asynchronous` code.

 #### `Synchronous`